bayfrontmedia/bones/docs/install/manual.md

 }
 ```

-Any namespace other than `App` can be used.
+Any namespace other than `App` can be used, as long as the path to `app/` remains the same.
 Just be sure to update the `namespace` key in the app [configuration file](#add-required-config-file).

 ### Add required environment variables

 The method in which you add environment variables may vary depending on your server setup.
-Typically, this is done by creating a `.env` file at the base path of your project.
+Typically, this is done by creating an `.env` file at the base path of your project.

+The [getEnv](../utilities/app.md#getenv) app utility can be used to retrieve environment variables from this file,
+and this should typically only be done from within configuration files.

+**Because the `.env` file contains sensitive information,
+it should never be made public or committed to your application's source control**

 ```dotenv
 APP_KEY=SECURE_APP_KEY